 - Suits.
-The Suit are a modern tool of torture.
+The Suits are a modern tool of torture.
 It’s not comfortable.
-It’s expensive.
+It was expensive.
 It’s pain in the ass to prepare it.
 Still, you will look smarter in one of them.
 They will be your tool to mesmerize the crowd and take their money for a few slides that nobody will ever read.
-So yes suits are powerful ally, but not a loved one.
+So yes suits are powerful allies, but not a loved one.
 I have 3 suits that I hardly wear.
-I switched to more casual style – jeans and a white T-shirt or for extraordinary events a proper shirt.
+I switched to a more casual style – jeans and a white T-shirt or for extraordinary events a proper shirt.
 That’s pretty consistent with my image of a badass consultant that does away with formalities.
-Nevertheless, whenever I want to get something important accepted I put this armor that gets things done for me.
+Nevertheless, whenever I want to get something important accepted I put on this armor that gets things done for me.

 - Airports and hotels.
 I have been in so many cities that it would be difficult for me to name them all.
-But in most cases you see the hotel, the head office of the customer and the airport or the railway station.
-At some point you develop allergy to hotel food and you crave for homemade sandwiches.
+But in most cases, you see the hotel, the head office of the customer, and the airport or the railway station.
+At some point, you develop an allergy to hotel food and you crave homemade sandwiches.
 I know it is difficult to achieve it if you are working around the clock but try to see something more.
-Go to the city center, have a coffee and a nice local meal, meet a nice girl and fall in love 😉
+Go to the city center, have a coffee and a nice local meal, meet a nice girl, and fall in love 😉

 - Stupid customers.
-Not all CEOs, COO and directors are smart.
+Not all CEOs, COO, and directors are smart.
 Some of them are plain stupid, corrupt narcissists.
-You will wander how come they became so important and climb the ladder so easily.
+You will wonder how come they became so important and climbed the ladder so easily.
 I guess luck matters much more than you would think.
-In most cases you will not be able to avoid them so try to live with them, handle them to achieve the goals and most of all make the company, despite their presence, a success.
+In most cases, you will not be able to avoid them so try to live with them, handle them to achieve your goals and most of all make the company, despite their presence, a success.
 Remember that most of those guys are trying to make up for something.
-Maybe they didn’t have sufficient LEGO toys and that’s why they have decided to build a factory that they not need.
+Maybe they didn’t have sufficient LEGO toys and that’s why they decided to build a factory that they did not need.
 Maybe they think they have the Midas touch and can turn anything into success.
 No matter what is the reason, deal with them and try to contain them.

 - The wise man image.
 Consultants think they know everything.
-They went to the best schools, they work for some well renowned firm, they drive an expensive car and spend a fortune on their suits.
+They went to the best schools, they work for some well-renowned firm, they drive an expensive cars and spend a fortune on their suits.
 My advice to you is simple.
 Don’t take your own crack.
-In reality you know shit.
-Yes you have a capacity to learn (hopefully), you have good base to solve problems but if you are so full of yourself you most likely will stop listening and you will miss the real problems.
-As a badass consultant try to talk less and listen, observe.
+In reality, you know shit.
+Yes, you have a capacity to learn (hopefully), and you have a good base to solve problems but if you are so full of yourself you most likely will stop listening and you will miss the real problems.
+As a badass consultant try to talk less and listen and observe.
 If you don’t know something just admit it and learn the things you don’t know.
 A first step to solving any problem is admitting that the problem exists.
 Besides, if you present yourself as the wise man that knows everything the customer’s team will be constantly attacking you.
 Why have enemies when you can have friends?

 - Constant artificial pressure.
-Consultants are famous for deadlines and working 24/7 as if the world would end if you don’t deliver on deadlines.
-In reality you have plenty of time just use it wisely and don’t succumb to artificial pressure.
+Consultants are famous for deadlines and working 24/7 as if the world would end if they don’t deliver on deadlines.
+In reality, you have plenty of time just use it wisely and don’t succumb to artificial pressure.
 There is this famous interview with Jose Mourihno (football/soccer team coach).
 The reporter asked him how he feels after losing the game and how he will solve this problem.
-Mourinho responded “You have a problem if you live in Africa, have 5 kids and nothing to eat.
+Mourinho responded, “You have a problem if you live in a poor country, have 5 kids, and have nothing to eat.
 I have just lost the game”.
 I know that the project and deadlines are important to you but try to keep things in perspective.
 Don’t treat yourself too seriously.

 - Flexible moral spine.
 I really appreciate flexibility but you have to have some rules that you live by.
 Otherwise, it does not make much sense.
 Besides living by set rules is inspiring.
-Flexible moral spine will sooner or later turn against you.
+A flexible moral spine will sooner or later turn against you.

 That’s in short.
 Hope you enjoyed the article.
 Check also: